American Dad! season 5: Reception

 Kevin Stanley of Cinema.com gave the season a very positive review, writing, "Overall American Dad is consistently funny and amusing, it's certainly in my opinion, currently the best animated comedy and has been for some time.
-It is literally laugh-a-minute stuff, which can't be said for all TV shows, even the one's that do bill themselves as comedy.
+It is literally laugh-a-minute stuff, which can't be said for all TV shows, even the ones that do bill themselves as comedy.
 The moments of perfect pitch-black humour, that pop up every so often, are worth the cost of the boxset alone."
 From the selection of season four episode of the Volume Four DVD box set, he called "1600 Candles" and "The One That Got Away" as the highlights.
 Steve Heisler of The A.V.
 Club generally reacted positively to the majority of American Dad! episodes of the fifth season.
 He gave the highest grades to the episodes "Delorean Story-an" and "Choosy Wives Choose Smith", which was an 'A'.

 Awards and nominations

-The fifth season premiere, "1600 Candles", was nominated for a Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) in 2009.
+The fifth-season premiere, "1600 Candles", was nominated for a Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) in 2009.
 It competed against Robot Chicken, The Simpsons and South Park at the 61st Primetime Emmy Awards, which was held September 12, 2009.
 The South Park episode "Margaritaville" ultimately won the award.